The Electric Company: Performers

 The original cast included Morgan Freeman, Rita Moreno, Bill Cosby, Judy Graubart, Lee Chamberlin and Skip Hinnant.
 Most of the cast had done stage, repertory, and improvisational work, with Cosby and Moreno already well-established performers on film and television.
 Ken Roberts (1971–1973), best known as a soap opera announcer (Love of Life; The Secret Storm), was the narrator of some segments during season one, most notably the parody of the genre that had given him prominence, Love of Chair.

 Jim Boyd, who was strictly an off-camera voice actor and puppeteer during the first season, began appearing on-camera in the second season, mostly in the role of J. Arthur Crank.
 Luis Ávalos also joined the cast at that time.

-Cosby was a regular in season one, and occasionally appeared in new segments during season two, but left afterward.
-Nevertheless, segments that Cosby had taped during seasons one and two were repeatedly used for the rest of the run, and Cosby was billed as a cast member throughout.
-Similarly, Chamberlin was a regular for the first 2 years, but also left after the show’s second season.
-But many of her segments were also repeatedly reused; and consequently, she was also billed as a cast member throughout the show's run.
+Cosby was a regular in the first season, and occasionally appeared in new segments during the second season, but left afterward.
+Segments that Cosby had taped for the first two years were repeatedly used for the remainder of the series run.
+Similarly, Chamberlin was a regular for the first two seasons, and her segments were also repeatedly used throughout the show's run.
+As a result, they were billed as cast members throughout the whole series run.

-Added to the cast at the beginning of season three (1973–1974) was Hattie Winston, an actress and singer who later appeared on the show Becker.
+Added to the cast at the beginning of season three (1973–1974) was Hattie Winston, actress and singer who later appeared on the sitcom Becker.
 Beginning in season four (1974–1975), Danny Seagren, a puppeteer who had worked on Sesame Street and also as a professional dancer, appeared in the role of Spider-Man; Marvel Comics published Spidey Super Stories that tied into Seagren's appearances as Spider-Man in character, who never spoke aloud or unmasked himself.